evalplus/evalplus/README.md

 * ✨ **Precise evaluation & ranking**: See [our leaderboard](https://evalplus.github.io/leaderboard.html) for latest LLM rankings before & after rigorous evaluation.
 * ✨ **Coding rigorousness**: Look at the score differences! esp. before and after using EvalPlus tests!
 Less drop is better as it means more rigorousness and less laxity in code generation; while a big drop means the generated code tends to be fragile.
-* ✨ **Pre-generated samples**: EvalPlus accelerates LLM4Code research by open-sourcing [LLM-generated samples](#-LLM-generated-code) for vairous models -- no need to re-run the expensive benchmarks!
+* ✨ **Pre-generated samples**: EvalPlus accelerates LLM4Code research by open-sourcing [LLM-generated samples](#-LLM-generated-code) for various models -- no need to re-run the expensive benchmarks!

 Want to know more details?
 Read our [**NeurIPS'23 paper**](https://openreview.net/forum?id=1qvx610Cu7) [![](https://img.shields.io/badge/Paper-NeurIPS'23-a55fed.svg)](https://openreview.net/forum?id=1qvx610Cu7) as well as our [**Google Slides**](https://docs.google.com/presentation/d/1eTxzUQG9uHaU13BGhrqm4wH5NmMZiM3nI0ezKlODxKs)!